Valandr/journal-medium-clone-netlify/README.md

 # journal-medium-clone-netlify
-simplified clone of the Medium site, created in HTML and CSS.
-The site is static and contains no backend functionalities.
+Simplified clone of the Medium site, created in HTML and CSS.